xyz8983/sirius_graph_tool/README.md

 ## Development
 If you would like to contribute to the development, WELCOME!

 Please make sure you have `npm` installed.
 We use typescript in this project.
-Please execute `webpack` to compiles typescript into javascript Thorough docstring is required in development
+Please execute `webpack` to compiles typescript into javascript.

+Thorough docstring is required in development